-Ravage has three such moments:
+- Ravage has three such moments:

-During his intro, he blasts the weapons out of all the Maximals' hands while cloaked.
+- During his intro, he blasts the weapons out of all the Maximals' hands while cloaked.

-Also in "The Agenda", the Maximals are holed up in the Axalon, their shields being pummeled by a vastly superior Predacon warship and Rampage.
-Rattrap finally gets sick of waiting, and everyone's favorite spy/demolitions expert/gunner/Jerk with a Heart of Gold then proceeds to drive off a convenient ramp made of debris, out of the ship and into the air, where he lands on the enemy ship and tries to burn his way in with a futuristic welding torch...and when THAT fails, he transforms into a "stainless steel rat" and CHEWS his way through, just as Tarantulas is arming the ship's ludicrously oversized missile of death.
+- Also in "The Agenda", the Maximals are holed up in the Axalon, their shields being pummeled by a vastly superior Predacon warship and Rampage.
+Rattrap finally gets sick of waiting, and everyone's favorite spy/demolitions expert/gunner/Jerk with a Heart of Gold then proceeds to drive off a convenient ramp made of debris, out of the ship and into the air.
+He lands on the enemy ship and tries to burn his way in with a futuristic welding torch...and when THAT fails, he transforms into a "stainless steel rat" and CHEWS his way through, just as Tarantulas is arming the ship's ludicrously oversized missile of death.
 He greets Tarantulas with "a pair of belly bombs with your name right on them...eat 'em and weep!"
-Tarantulas FREAKS OUT as he is blown up (he got better), and the 4+ million year old Decepticon warrior Ravage defiantly meets his end as he is caught in the blast (he didn't get better...or did he?).
-THEN as the ship plummets out of control, Rattrap rides the giant missile a la Slim Pickins, and the ship stops it crashing just before it crushes Rampage.
-The Ax-CrazyNigh Invulnerable Predacon proceeds to laugh...until he realizes the missile is still armed, and it launches mere seconds later, hitting him at point-blank range.
+Tarantulas FREAKS OUT as he is blown up (he got better), and the 4+ million-year-old Decepticon warrior Ravage defiantly meets his end as he is caught in the blast.
+(He didn't get better...or did he?.)
+THEN, as the ship plummets out of control, Rattrap rides the giant missile a la Slim Pickins, and the ship stops it crashing just before it crushes Rampage.
+The Ax-Crazy Nigh Invulnerable Predacon proceeds to laugh...until he realizes the missile is still armed, and it launches mere seconds later, hitting him at point-blank range.
 Rattrap rides out the giant explosion joyously until he is caught in Rhinox's arms, and the eternal Deadpan Snarker has to end this CMOA with...

 - While we're on the subject of "The Agenda", Megatron brings the second season of Beast Wars to a cliffhanger: He shoots Optimus Prime in the face.
 Prime, not Primal, THE Optimus Prime!
 The epic speech he gives while doing it is just the icing on the cake.

 "Say goodbye to the universe, Maximals!
 The future has changed.
 Yessssss.
 The Autobots lose!
 Evil triumphs!
 And you...YOU NO LONGER EXIST!"

 - Most villains make a cliffhanger by defeating the heroes.
 Beast Wars Megatron makes a cliffhanger by negating the heroes' existence.

-Newly upgraded Optimal Optimus in the very next episode gets a rather nasty dig in when a fight is about to break out in the main bridge of the Ark, with all the G1 cast still in stasis lock all about.
+- Newly upgraded Optimal Optimus in the very next episode gets a rather nasty dig in when a fight is about to break out in the main bridge of the Ark, with all the G1 cast still in stasis lock all about.